jonod8698/jonod8698.github.io/content/posts/security/remote-credential-guard.md

 ## Summary

-RCG protects admin credentials by ensuring they are not passed over the network to the target device.
+Remote Credential Guard (RCG) protects admin credentials by ensuring they are not passed over the network to a target device.
+RCG is particularly useful for administrators who need to remotely access and manage servers and other critical systems.
+By ensuring that credentials are not exposed during these remote sessions, it significantly reduces the risk of credential theft and lateral movement in the network.

 ## Details